iifl-logo

 No Option for Post-Issue Modification

-It is important to note that as per regulations, no changes or cancellations are allowed during the post-issue period for any investor category.
+It should be mentioned here that, according to regulations, no alterations or cancellations can be made during the post-issue period for any investor category.

-The bids get frozen as per the final bid details submitted when the issue was open for bidding.
+The bids are frozen according to the last bid details provided when the issue was open for bidding.

 Conclusion

-HNIs do not have the option to withdraw or delete their IPO application once submitted as per SEBI guidelines.
-Only retail investors can cancel their bids if required.
-However, HNIs can modify and revise their bids upwards, though they keep the bid amount below the original application.
+HNIs do not have the option to withdraw or delete their IPO application once submitted, as per SEBI guidelines.
+Only retail investors can cancel their bids if they wish to.
+But HNIs can modify and revise their bids upwards, though they keep the bid amount below the original application.

 Cancellation rules bring instability and commitment to IPO bidding, which is why HNIs cannot arbitrarily change their minds post-application.
 No changes are permitted in any IPO after the issue closes for bidding.